Coveros-GitHub-Sandbox/selenified/README.md

 The Selenified Test Framework provides mechanisms for simply testing applications at multiple tiers while easily integrating into DevOps build environments.
-Selenified provides traceable reporting for both web and API testing, wraps and extends Selenium calls to more appropriately handle testing errors, and supports testing over multiple browsers locally, or in the cloud (Selenium Grid or SauceLabs) in parallel.
+Selenified provides traceable reporting for both web and API testing, wraps and extends Selenium calls to more appropriately handle testing errors, and supports testing over multiple browsers locally, or in the cloud (Selenium Grid or Cloud Tooling) in parallel.
 It can be a great starting point for building or improving test automation in your organization.

 ## Getting Started